How much do your delegations cost?

 What housing and food do you offer?

 Delegates stay in BorderLinks' dorm, located in the BorderLinks office.
-Ten high-walled cubicles provide sleeping space for up to 34 people (or up to 48 people if some delegates are willing to share a bed).
-Cubicle walls do not extend to the ceiling, some delegates bring earplugs.
-BorderLinks provides clean linen for the beds.
+Ten high-walled cubicles provide sleeping space for up to 34 people (or up to 48 people if some delegates are willing to sharebeds).
+Because cubicle walls do not extend to the ceiling, some delegates bring earplugs.
+BorderLinks provides clean linen and blankets for the beds.

 BorderLinks staff prepare simple, healthy, and balanced lunches and dinners in the BorderLinks kitchen, where delegates eat.
 Meals often reflect Mexican or Central American influences.
 Delegates prepare their own breakfasts with ingredients provided by BorderLinks.
 BorderLinks maintains a vegetarian kitchen.
 BorderLinks staff have experience adapting meals to meet any dietary restrictions, if delegates inform us of their needs when they register.